Skip to Content

 Sunshine, stories and song: A joyful gathering in Pitlochry

-This year’s Annual Gathering and Holiday brought together a group of retired Queen’s Nurses for a few special days in Pitlochry.
+This year’s Annual Gathering brought together a group of retired Queen’s Nurses in Pitlochry.

 A large group of older adults pose together in a bright, elegant room with patterned wallpaper, a tall mirror, and a decorative floral arrangement above a fireplace.
 Some are seated in armchairs at the front while others stand behind them.
 Many wear name tags and smile toward the camera, suggesting a social gathering or community event.